morrna/flailing-with-flask/README.md

+## Personal Intro
+Hi!
+I'm Nathan Morrison.
+This is a project of mine to learn and play with Flask and Google App Engine.
+I plan to leave comments in my code to discuss things as I'm learning, so if you find that helpful, feel free to take a look.

+This all started with the appengine-try-python-flask.zip I downloaded from the App Engine website on 2015-08-08.

+The readme that came with the sample code follows below.

 ## Python Flask Skeleton for Google App Engine

 A skeleton for building Python applications on Google App Engine with the